prgJ/tp/docs/UserGuide.md

 6. If the command entered is valid, it should disappear from the CLI box upon pressing enter.
 A message indicating successful completion will pop up.

    6.1 A visual successful example for the command [add-task](#422-adding-a-task-add-t) is shown below!

 ![add-task-true](images/add-task-true.png)

 7. If the command entered is invalid it will turn red and remain in the CLI box upon pressing enter.
 An error message detailing what might have gone wrong will pop up instead!

    7.1 A visual example for the command [add-task](#422-adding-a-task-add-t) is shown below!

 ![add-task-false](images/add-task-false.png)

-8.For more information on the commands Refer to the [Features](#4-features) section below for more information and details on the command formats Coach2k22 accepts!
+8. For more information on the commands Refer to the [Features](#4-features) section below for more information and details on the command formats Coach2k22 accepts!

 --------------------------------------------------------------------------------------------------------------------
+<div style="page-break-after: always"></div>

 ## **3. About the User Guide**

 ### 3.1 Purpose
 This User Guide is meant to help you get started in your journey with Coach2k22!
-Along with providing an in-depth documentation of our product to help familarise you with the features, it is also a one stop for any difficulties you might face as well!
+Along with providing an in-depth documentation of our product to help familiarise you with the features, it is also a one-stop solution for any difficulties you might face as well!

 Refer to [Structure](#32-structure) to get a birds eye view on what's included in this document.